sirota@akoaki.com farges@akoaki.com

 Facebook Instagram

-Anya Sirota is a Ukrainian-born architectural designer and educator, serving as associate professor and associate dean at the University of Michigan’s Taubman College of Architecture and Urban Planning.
-Her work has been featured in international exhibitions and publications, including the Vitra Design Museum, the Saint Etienne Design Biennale, and the Chicago Cultural Center.
-Sirota’s accolades include the Architecture League Prize, SXSW Eco: Place by Design Award, and the Araldo Cossutta Prize, among other accolades.
-She holds a degree from Harvard’s Graduate School of Design and a BA in Modern Culture and Media from Brown University.
 Anya Sirota is an architectural designer, researcher, and educator.
 Her work, situated at the intersection of architecture and urban design, explores how a distinct synthesis of aesthetics, social enterprise, and cultural programming can offer experimental strategies for equitable urban transformation.
-In parallel to her practice, Sirota is an associate professor and associate dean at the University of Michigan’s Taubman College of Architecture and Urban Planning, where she also directs the Michigan Architecture Prep Studio.
+In parallel to her practice, Sirota is an associate professor and associate dean at the University of Michigan’s Taubman College of Architecture and Urban Planning.
 Sirota holds a degree from Harvard’s Graduate School of Design, and BA in Modern Culture and Media from Brown University.

 Jean Louis Farges is a self-taught critical ethnomusicologist whose design approach deliberately challenges cultural expectations, blending disciplines and testing assumptions to unearth new possibilities.
 His experience spans project management, building technology, and design research, underpinned by a steady focus on cultural observation.
 Before relocating to the United States, Farges worked as a photographer in Paris, France, where he developed his attention to the nuances of urban life and its intersections with culture.